Here’s How To Stop Chocolate Sticking to Plastic Molds

 You can also remove any traces of air bubbles in the chocolate by gently tapping your filled molds on your work surface before they set.

-That said, the first thing you need is to avoid storing the chocolates in a too cold or too hot area around your home.
+The first thing you need is to avoid storing the chocolates in a too cold or too hot area around your home.
 Instead, make sure that you store the chocolates at a moderate temperature.
 This way, the molded chocolates can last for several weeks.

 Furthermore, avoid storing your chocolates in an area with a strong smell, as they can absorb the smell.
 Another way to store your chocolate is to place them inside an airtight container and store them in a cool, dry place.